cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 ```

 By default, a newly created backup will use the backup target policy defined
 in the cluster to choose which instance to run on.
+However, you can override this policy with the `--backup-target` option.

-You can also use `--backup-target`
+In the case of volume snapshot backups, you can also use the `--online` option
-option to override this policy. please refer to the ["Backup" section](backup.md)
+to request an online/hot backup or an offline/cold one: additionally, you can
+also tune online backups by explicitly setting the `--immediate-checkpoint` and
+`--wait-for-archive` options.

-for more information about backup target.
+The ["Backup" section](./backup.md#backup) contains more information about
+the configuration settings.

 ### Launching psql